distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 A proposer submits an underspecified proposal, then buys PASS-ASSET.

 The proposal has vague/missing value-relevant details: counterparties, scope, rationale, implementation plan or track record demonstration.

+Example: a proposer asks the DAO to approve a $750k exchange liquidity and market-maker package.
+They say the counterparty, venues, fee terms, and performance commitments are confidential until approval.
+In reality, the package is clearly -EV: it pays an above-market fee for weak, non-binding liquidity commitments on venues that will not materially improve demand for ASSET.
+The proposer buys PASS-ASSET from 0.99 to 1.01 while skeptics hesitate to sell into the move because a genuinely valuable market-maker package can also be hidden before announcement.

 Vagueness reduces participation.
 As with bad oracle resolution rules, ambiguity makes traders less willing to trade and can reduce liquidity.
 The proposer then bids up PASS-ASSET while skeptics hesitate to sell, not because they approve of the proposal, but because the missing details create adverse selection.